 The same course is offered by the same academic unit and identified typically by the same course name, but with different course prefixes, numbers, and levels.
 Each course should have clear learning outcomes that address the differences in the course level combinations, between an undergraduate/graduate course combination or master/doctoral course combination.

-These courses are typically for undergraduate/graduate combinations and do not typically deviate more than one course (hundred) level as defined by KBOR (e.g., 500/600 or 600/700) or for master/doctoral combinations (e.g., 700/800 or 800/900).
-Justification must be provided for deviations more than one course description level.
+These courses are typically for undergraduate/graduate combinations and DO NOT typically deviate more than one course (hundred) level as defined by KBOR (e.g., 500/600 or 600/700) or for master/doctoral combinations (e.g., 700/800 or 800/900).
+Justification must be provided for deviations of more than one course description level.
 Example:

 ACCTG 642/ACCTG 852: Accounting Research and Communication